-AT THE CHARLTON SCHOOL, we know that some girls too often get broadly categorized.
-Healing happens differently for each girl so our approach varies for every student.
+AT THE CHARLTON SCHOOL, we know that some students too often get broadly categorized.
+Healing happens differently for each indivudual so our approach varies for every student.
 The aim is always the same, though.
 Students leave Charlton able to independently self-regulate their behavior, set goals, and care for their own intellectual and emotional needs.
 Our integrated behavior strategies lead to emotional balance, clarity of self, and healthy habits that are sustainable.

 To us, behavior is a form of communication which we view as an invitation to help.
-We base each student’s program on an ongoing functional behavior assessment, monitoring her progress and adjusting therapies and education as needed.
+We base each student’s program on an ongoing functional behavior assessment, monitoring progress and adjusting therapies and education as needed.

 We focus on the positive.

 For each student, we create a positive behavior support plan that rewards problem-solving, makes each individual accountable for behavior and decisions, and supports efforts in social, academic, and vocational settings.

 Residential treatment at Charlton is integrated throughout a student’s entire day—from time spent in our residence cottages, to classroom experiences, and from extracurricular activities to, of course, a wide range of clinical interventions.

 At The Charlton School, we focus on delivering the right treatment—one that’s individualized and customized specifically to the needs of each student.
 We base each student’s program on an ongoing functional behavior assessment, monitoring progress and enhancing or adjusting our therapies as necessary.